Barefoot doctor: Income and cost

 The income of the barefoot doctors was calculated as if it were agricultural work; they were paid roughly half of what a classically trained doctor made.
 Barefoot doctors were primarily compensated by the villages in which they worked.
 This funding came from collective welfare funds as well as from local farmer contributions (from 0.5% to 2% of their annual incomes).
 This program was successful in part because the doctors were selected and paid by their own villages.
-In fact, perhaps because many of the barefoot doctors previously worked as farmers, they earned their living both with their work as barefoot doctors and with agricultural jobs on the side.
+Perhaps because many of the barefoot doctors previously worked as farmers, they earned their living both with their work as barefoot doctors and with agricultural jobs on the side.
 As for costs to patients, these were not standardized and varied by village.
 Some barefoot doctor brigades charged nothing for their services, and others charged nominal fees.
 By the 1960s, there were Rural Co-operative Medical Schemes (RCMS) programs in 90% of China's rural villages.

 End of barefoot doctors in China

 Switch to village doctors

-Two-thirds of the village doctors currently practicing in rural China began their training as barefoot doctors.
+As of 2008, two-thirds of the village doctors practicing in rural China began their training as barefoot doctors.
 This includes Chen Zhu, China's former Minister of Health, who practiced as a barefoot doctor for five years before going on to receive additional training.

 The barefoot doctor system was abolished in 1981 with the rise of Deng Xiaoping and the end of the commune system of agricultural cooperatives.
 The new economic policy in China promoted a shift from collectivism to individual production by the family unit.
 The barefoot doctor model officially ended during the Chinese Medical Reformation of 1985, when the term 'barefoot doctor' was removed from the healthcare system and replaced with the term and concept of 'village doctors'.
 This shift caused a privatization of the medical system, which marginalized barefoot doctors and their focus on preventive medicine and primary healthcare.
-The barefoot doctors were given the option to take a national exam, if they passed they became village doctors, if not they would become village health aides.
+The barefoot doctors were given the option to take a national exam; if they passed, they became village doctors, if not, they would become village health aides.
 Some village doctors later entered medical school.

 Soon after the barefoot doctor system came to an end, in the years between 1977 and 1989, village doctors began charging patients for their services.
-Because of the new economic incentives, they began to shift their focus to treatment of chronic conditions rather than preventative care.
+Because of the new economic incentives, they began to shift their focus to the treatment of chronic conditions rather than preventative care.
 By 1984, village RCMS coverage had dropped from 90% to 4.8%.
 Without the public-service oriented work of barefoot doctors, "health-care crises of peasants substantially increased after the system broke down in the 1980s."
 With health care privatization, the central government played an increasingly smaller role in the national healthcare.
 Most importantly, the central government began contributing less funds to healthcare, placing the responsibility on local governments.
 These individual, local governments had to collect funds through taxation, which led to imbalances between areas with wealthy and poor citizens.